Caught by the Fuzz

-"Caught by the Fuzz" is a song by English Britpop band Supergrass, released in October 1994 by Parlophone as the debut single from their first album, I Should Coco (1995).
+"Caught by the Fuzz" is a song by the English Britpop band Supergrass, released in October 1994 by Parlophone as the debut single from their first album, I Should Coco (1995).
 It was written by Gaz Coombes, Danny Goffey and Mick Quinn, and produced by Sam Williams and John Cornfield.
 The accompanying music video was directed by Dom and Nic, and made as a montage of footage of the band, both onstage and offstage.

 Background

 Supergrass had released "Caught by the Fuzz" and "Mansize Rooster" as singles on Backbeat Records, which sold out quickly and gained the interest of record producer Sam Williams, who then offered to record some demos of the band's other songs at Sawmills Studio.
 These acclaimed demos attracted major label interest, and after an A&R scrutinised gig at the Jericho Tavern in Oxford, they managed to secure a deal with Parlophone.

 Despite being a new and obscure band, critics welcomed Supergrass as a voice of youth, in part because they were so young, but also because their music was fresh, exuberant and fast-paced.
 Even before being signed to a major label "Caught by the Fuzz" it was put at number five on John Peel's Festive 50 of 1994.
 Although Supergrass had not been around long, they were named Band Of The Month in FHM after only two singles on Parlophone, and were supporting acts such as Blur, the Bluetones and Shed Seven.